 Abstract

-In this paper, we report on the current state of Danish text sentiment analysis (SA) and the process of creating the new state-of-the-art Danish SA tool by updating the current SENTIDA.
+In this paper, we report on the current state of Danish text sentiment analysis (SA) and the process of creating a new state-of-the-art Danish SA tool by updating the current SENTIDA.
 Our SentidaV2 shows significant improvement in classifying sentiment in text compared to the original SENTIDA tool (p < 0.01) in three different validation datasets.

-We also present a new domain general validation dataset called Emma (Emotional Multi-dimensional Analysis) that exceeds current validation methods in both complexity and quality, created with a proprietary adaptive tool for supervised machine learning data collection utilizing a citizen science approach.
-Emma consists of sentences scored in a four-dimensional emotional circumplex space by 30 coders with a wide demographic representation that allows for future multidimensional, fine-grained machine learning-based Danish SA.
+As a secondary purpose of the paper…(?)We also present a new domain general validation dataset called Emma (Emotional Multi-dimensional Analysis).
+Emma exceeds current validation methods in both complexity and quality.
+It was created with a proprietary adaptive tool for supervised machine learning data collection utilizing a citizen science approach.
+Emma consists of sentences scored in a four-dimensional emotional circumplex space by 30 coders with a wide demographic representation.
+This allows for future multidimensional, fine-grained machine learning-based Danish SA.
 We also publish Emma and SentidaV2 optimized for Python on GitHub.

 Keywords: Sentiment Analysis, Danish NLP, Computational Linguistics, Dataset, Open Science